 "ISO" means any independent system operator, regional transmission operator, "transco," power pool or grid or control area operator established and providing services to the Accounts or other similar entity providing the same basic services as such entities and any successor thereto.

-"Law" means any applicable statute, law (including common law), ordinance, rule, regulation, ruling, order, writ, injunction, judgment, decree, directive, policy or other legal or regulatory determination or interpretation by a Governmental Authority of competent jurisdiction, including without limitation, any such items dealing with or addressing the deregulation of the energy markets in the state where Facilities served pursuant to this Agreement are located.
+"Law" means any applicable statute, law (including common law), ordinance, rule, regulation, ruling, order, writ, injunction, judgment, decree, directive, policy or other official legal or regulatory determination or interpretation by a Governmental Authority of competent jurisdiction, including without limitation, any such items dealing with or addressing the deregulation of the energy markets in the state where Facilities served pursuant to this Agreement are located.

-"Local Time" means the then prevailing time (standard or daylight) of the time zone in which theapplicable Facilities are located.
+"Local Time" means the then prevailing time (standard or daylight) of the time zone in which the Facilities are located.

 "Maximum Usage" means110% of Anticipated Usage.